paschalugwu/Paschal_SE-DS_Notes/Python-Data_Structures-Lists_AND_Tuples.md

 Sequences, which include both lists and tuples, are ordered collections of elements.
 We explored common operations like indexing, slicing, and iteration that can be performed on sequences.

 By mastering these concepts, you now have a solid foundation to work with collections of data efficiently in Python.
 Remember to practice and experiment with these concepts to further enhance your understanding.
-Python programming offers endless possibilities, and by exploring and applying what you've learned, you'll become a skilled programmer.

 © [2023] [Paschal Ugwu]